miso-lims/miso-lims/docs/user_manual/related_software.md

----
-layout: page
-title: "29.
-Related Software"
-section: 29
----

-{% assign sub = 1 %}
-{% include userman-heading.md section=page.section sub=sub title="Run Scanner" %}
+# Related Software

+## Run Scanner

 Run Scanner is a service that scans run directories on the file system and serves run metadata via a REST interface.
 MISO features integration with Run Scanner, allowing MISO to retrieve run data from Run Scanner and automatically create and update runs in MISO.

-Documentation for Run Scanner can be found in its [GitHub repository](https://github.com/oicr-gsi/runscanner).
+Documentation for Run Scanner can be found in its [GitHub repository](https://github.com/miso-lims/runscanner).

-{% include userman-toplink.md %}

-{% assign sub = sub | plus: 1 %}
-{% include userman-heading.md section=page.section sub=sub title="Pinery" %}
+## Pinery

 Pinery is a REST webservice for serving LIMS data, mainly for consumption by other applications.
 Pinery is used as an abstraction layer to prevent other applications from depending on a specific LIMS' schema.
 This means that you can